South Deeside Road shut after serious three-vehicle crash involving school bus - Evening Express

-One person has been seriously hurt in a three-vehicle crash involving a school bus.
+The driver of a school bus has been seriously hurt in a three-vehicle crash.

-Police were called to the incident on South Deeside Road at 7.45am, which involved a bus, a car and a lorry, and said no children had been hurt.
+Police were called to the incident on South Deeside Road, which involved a bus, a car and a lorry, at 7.45am.

+A police spokeswoman said 13 children were on the bus, however, none of them have suffered serious injuries.

+The driver of the other vehicles, a red Audi and a lorry, have been taken to Aberdeen Royal Infirmary but are not thought to have sustained life-threatening injuries.

 Four ambulances, four special operations retrieval unit and a paramedic response unit were sent to the scene.